Toolkit Oil Painting Mixing Colors

 Step 1: Draw a large circle on a piece of illustration board or foam core.
 Try to make it as perfect as possible so you won’t have a hard time dividing it later on.

 Step 2: Divide the circle into 12 equal segments.
-The more equal you make them, the better your colour wheel will look after.
+The more equal you make them, the better your color wheel will look after.

-Step 3: First, paint the three primary colours inside the pies that are positioned at equal intervals from each – one-third placements around the wheel.
-There should be three blank pie shapes between each colour.
+Step 3: First, paint the three primary colors inside the pies that are positioned at equal intervals from each – one-third placements around the wheel.
+There should be three blank pie shapes between each color.
 These are Cadmium Red, Cadmium Yellow, and Ultramarine Blue.

-Step 4: Now, mix the three secondary colours – green, orange, and violet.
-Once they’re ready, use those colours to paint the pies that are halfway between their respective primaries.
-You will now see a blank pie on each side of every colour.
+Step 4: Now, mix the three secondary colors – green, orange, and violet.
+Once they’re ready, use those colors to paint the pies that are halfway between their respective primaries.
+You will now see a blank pie on each side of every color.

-Step 6: Now, you have your very own colour wheel!
-Enjoy using it to create your colour palettes!
+Step 6: Now, you have your very own color wheel!
+Enjoy using it to create your color palettes!

-Before embarking on your new painting journey, you should first decide on what colour palette to use.
+Before embarking on your new painting journey, you should first decide on what color palette to use.
 This will save you a lot of time and keep you from wasting your oil paint needlessly.
-If you are just starting out, then try using just two to four colours, they are enough to work with and to explore colour mixing.
-Gradually increase the number of colours as you go along and as needed, you will slowly but surely master the art of colour selection and mixing before you know it.
+If you are just starting out, then try using just two to four colors, they are enough to work with and to explore color mixing.
+Gradually increase the number of colors as you go along and as needed, you will slowly but surely master the art of color selection and mixing before you know it.

-These are two colours that are on opposite sides of each other on the colour wheel.
-Pick a colour and see which one sits directly across from it, those two are complementary colours.
-Colour combinations using this technique will be quite intense, the striking contrast can be dynamic, bold, and even bring an element of excitement to your composition.
-These colours create great chromatic tension when placed next to each other.
+These are two colors that are on opposite sides of each other on the color wheel.
+Pick a color and see which one sits directly across from it, those two are complementary colors.
+Color combinations using this technique will be quite intense, the striking contrast can be dynamic, bold, and even bring an element of excitement to your composition.
+These colors create great chromatic tension when placed next to each other.

 Harmonious or Analogous

-They are hues which sit next to each other on the colour wheel.
-These colours produce a calming effect, easily blend in harmony when used together in one composition, and are often found in nature.
-When using this technique, one colour serves as the more dominant of the three, while the other two support and accentuate it.
+They are hues which sit next to each other on the color wheel.
+These colors produce a calming effect, easily blend in harmony when used together in one composition, and are often found in nature.
+When using this technique, one color serves as the more dominant of the three, while the other two support and accentuate it.
 So, it is crucial to create contrast so your painting doesn’t come out as too flat, one way to do this is by exploring the varying values and intensities you can use.

 A fine example of this are the yellow, orange, and browns hues that are often found during the autumn season.
-The yellow-green harmonies associated with the zesty landscapes of spring make for a great analogous colour scheme as well.
-The next time you’re out or if you’re lucky to have such views from the comforts of home, take a look around or outside and see the countless harmonious colours that abound in nature that are just ripe for your colour mixing picking.
+The yellow-green harmonies associated with the zesty landscapes of spring make for a great analogous color scheme as well.
+The next time you’re out or if you’re lucky to have such views from the comforts of home, take a look around or outside and see the countless harmonious colors that abound in nature that are just ripe for your color mixing picking.

-They are three (tri) colours that are equally distant from each other that you will find on each tip when you draw a triangle over the colour wheel.
-There will be three colour spaces between each of the triadic colour combinations that separates them.
-It can be challenging to use this colour harmony as the colours are quite strong and can be jarring if you’re not careful, just make sure to choose one as a dominant colour and use the other two as supporting ones.
+They are three (tri) colors that are equally distant from each other that you will find on each tip when you draw a triangle over the color wheel.
+There will be three color spaces between each of the triadic color combinations that separates them.
+It can be challenging to use this color harmony as the colors are quite strong and can be jarring if you’re not careful, just make sure to choose one as a dominant color and use the other two as supporting ones.

-This is a colour harmony that creates a colour contrast but less intense or visually jolting.
-It is similar to the theory behind complementary colours, but in this case you have a base colour and instead of using the colour that is directly opposite the base colour, you use the two colours found on either side of it – splitting it.
-So if your base colour is yellow, the other two colours are red-violet and blue-violet (the two colours on either side of violet).
+This is a color harmony that creates a color contrast but less intense or visually jolting.
+It is similar to the theory behind complementary colors, but in this case you have a base color and instead of using the color that is directly opposite the base color, you use the two colors found on either side of it – splitting it.
+So if your base color is yellow, the other two colors are red-violet and blue-violet (the two colors on either side of violet).

-They are colours that are rectangularly spaced apart on the colour wheel, and are four (tetra) colours in total that are made up of two sets of complementary colours.
-This can be a challenging colour scheme to manage as it can get sloppy easily, but as long as you remember to use one colour as the dominant one when colour mixing and experiment around with the balance of warm and cool colours, then this combination gives you more room to work with.
+They are colors that are rectangularly spaced apart on the color wheel, and are four (tetra) colors in total that are made up of two sets of complementary colors.
+This can be a challenging color scheme to manage as it can get sloppy easily, but as long as you remember to use one color as the dominant one when mixing oil paints and experiment around with the balance of warm and cool colors, then this combination gives you more room to work with.

-This colour scheme also uses four colours, but unlike Tetradic, they are evenly spaced from each other with two colour spaces between each other.
-Similarly, it’s best if you choose one as your dominant colour, and carefully balance it together with the rest by paying close attention to the relationship between the warm and cool colours.
+This color scheme also uses four colors, but unlike Tetradic, they are evenly spaced from each other with two color spaces between each other.
+Similarly, it’s best if you choose one as your dominant color, and carefully balance it together with the rest by paying close attention to the relationship between the warm and cool colors.

-A monochromatic colour harmony uses one hue only and relies on the different tints, tones, and shades of that hue.
-This is a great way to practice creating effective designs through the exploration of the tonal values of each colour.
+A monochromatic color harmony uses one hue only and relies on the different tints, tones, and shades of that hue.
+This is a great way to practice creating effective designs through the exploration of the tonal values of each color.

-Having gone through the different colour schemes you can use, it’s best to make studies and experiment before you decide on which one is best for your painting.
-You must keep in mind the harmony of your composition when applying these different colour mixing techniques.
+Having gone through the different color schemes you can use, it’s best to make studies and experiment before you decide on which one is best for your painting.
+You must keep in mind the harmony of your composition when applying your own oil painting color mixing recipes.
 Many inexperienced artists will work on a small area of a painting, and move to the next area once it is finished.
-This jumping from one area to the next without visualizing everything as a whole creates discordance and confusion in the painting, as we have the tendency to forget the colours and style we applied in a specific area when suddenly switching to another, then another, and before you know it, things have been lost along the way.
+This jumping from one area to the next without visualizing everything as a whole creates discordance and confusion in the painting, as we have the tendency to forget the colors and style we applied in a specific area when suddenly switching to another, then another, and before you know it, things have been lost along the way.

-Have fun creating your own colour mixtures!
+Have fun creating your own color mixtures!
 Remember: Experimentation is key.
-Don’t be afraid to add pigments and discover new oil colours on your own.
-Record your formulas, and keep them in a handy colour journal you can refer to for future reference.
+Don’t be afraid to add pigments and discover new oil colors on your own.
+Record your formulas, and keep them in a handy color journal you can refer to for future reference.

-Along your creative journey, there will be people who will try to persuade you to use certain colour harmonies over the others.
+Along your creative journey, there will be people who will try to persuade you to use certain color harmonies over the others.
 That’s okay, but you should listen to your soul and do what gives you pleasure and satisfaction.
-The colour harmonious listed here are there to give you guidance and help you master your colour mixing, but they are not set in stone.
-Start by learning them to help build your technique and confidence, before long you’ll be creating your very own colour combinations.
+The color harmonious listed here are there to give you guidance and help you master your color mixing, but they are not set in stone.
+Start by learning them to help build your technique and confidence, before long you’ll be creating your very own color combinations.

-Which colours were a challenge for you to mix?
-What colour harmony/harmonies are you most comfortable using?
-What colour harmony/harmonies are you planning to explore for your future paintings?
+Which colors were a challenge for you to mix?
+What color harmony/harmonies are you most comfortable using?
+What color harmony/harmonies are you planning to explore for your future paintings?
 What future content would you like to see from us?
 Let us know what you think, we’d love to hear back from you.
 Feel free to leave a comment, and we’ll be happy to answer any queries you have.

-To help you in your creation of fabulous colours, watch out for our next piece – Colour Mixing Tips For Oils.
+To help you in your creation of fabulous colors, watch out for our next piece – Oil Paint Mixing Guide.
 Until then, have a great time mixing and painting!

 — MEET THE AUTHOR—